Iowa State Fair: The Bill Riley Talent Search

 Bill Riley's Iowa State Fair Talent Search debuted in 1959 and features Iowans ages 2 to 21.
 In 1996, Riley retired after 50 Fairs and 37 Fair Talent Shows and the Plaza Stage was renamed the Anne and Bill Riley Stage.
 He died in December 2006, succeeded by Bill Riley Jr., who has been host since 1997.
 Nearly 100 local qualifying shows are held across the state.
 There are seven days of preliminary competition for Sprouts (ages 2–12) and Seniors (ages 13–21), followed by the semi-finals and, ultimately, the selection of a Sprout and Senior champion.

-Former Entertainment

-The Iowa State Fair has been home to many forms of entertainment over the years.
-Notably, in 1932 the Fair hired Joseph Connolly to crash two outdated locomotives together in front of the Grandstand.
-Connolly named one "Hoover" and one "Roosevelt" in honor of the presidential candidates of the day, presaging the State Fair's role in Presidential nominations.
-The trains accelerated to approximately 50 miles per hour and smashed in a fiery spectacle before 45,000 fairgoers.

-Other past entertainment includes a plane intentionally crashing into a model of a house, a circus elephant, and a human cannonball.

 Iowa State Fair Parade

 The Iowa State Fair Parade is considered Iowa's largest parade, having around 200 floats, vehicles, and other performers.
 It occurs the evening before the opening of the State Fair.
 The parade begins at the State Capitol Complex and travels west on Grand to 15th Street.